mjopenglsdl/small3d/README.md

 Features
 --------

-- Runs on Windows, Mac, Linux.
-It is regularly tested on Debian, Fedora and Ubuntu.
+- Runs on Windows, Mac, Linux(regularly tested on Debian, Fedora and Ubuntu).
+On Windows it works with Visual Studio, as well as MinGW.
 - It works with GLFW.
 - Uses OpenGL 3.3 and defaults to 2.1 if the former is not available.
 - Uses C++11.